TheRedDot/MergeRequestsCI/README.md

 # MergeRequestsCI

 **❗ This package is abandoned and no longer actively maintained.
-We suggests using [gitlab-reviewer](https://github.com/TheGrowingPlant/gitlab-reviewer) instead.**
+We suggest using [gitlab-reviewer](https://github.com/TheGrowingPlant/gitlab-reviewer) instead.**

 UI to see all GitLab merge requests of your team in one place.